-He was reported as 'missing, presumed dead' in the Farmham Herald.
+He was reported as 'missing, presumed dead' in the Farmham Herald in March 1971.
 This was to spare the family the truth that Lewen had become Judy Cousins, but it generated newspaper stories and she was traced.
 At a time when there was almost no support for families, it took a few years for them to adjust.

 Judy established SHAFT (Self-Help Association For Transsexuals) in 1980 and ran it for many years.
 It was the major UK group for transsexuals for the next decade.